Antithetic multilevel particle system sampling method for McKean-Vlasov SDEs: Main results

-where $\langle m,F\rangle := \int_{\bR^d} F(y) \, m(dy)$.
+where $\xi \sim \nu \in \cP_2( \bR^d)$.
 The theory of propagation of chaos, \cite{sznitman1991topics}, shows that \eqref{eq:MVSDE} arises as a limiting equation of the system of interacting diffusions (particles) $\{ Y^{i,N}_t \}_{i=1, \ldots, N}$ on $(\bR^d)^N$ given by

 where $W^i, 1 \leq i \leq N,$ are independent $d$-dimensional Brownian motions and $\xi_i, 1 \leq i \leq N,$ are i.i.d. random variables with law $\nu \in \cP_2(\bR^d)$.
 We refer the reader to \cite{gartner1988mckean,sznitman1991topics,meleard1996asymptotic} for the classical results in this direction and to \cite{jourdain2007nonlinear,bossy2011conditional,fournier2016propagation,mischler2013kac,lacker2018strong} for more recent theory.
 Most of the results in the literature provide non-quantitative propagation of chaos with a few notable exceptions.
 In the case where the coefficients of \eqref{eq:MVSDE} are linear in measure and globally Lipschitz continuous, \cite{sznitman1991topics} showed that $W_2(\claw(Y^{i,N}_t), \claw(X_t))=O(N^{-1/2})$.
 We refer to Sznitman's result as strong propagation of chaos.
 Note that, in this work, we treat the case of McKean-Vlasov SDEs with coefficients with a general dependence in measure.
 In the case of Lipschitz continuous dependence in measure in the 2-Wasserstein metric, the rate of strong propagation of chaos deteriorates with the dimension $d$, \cite[Ch.
 1]{carmona2016lectures}.
-We demonstrate that under regularity assumptions on $b$ and $\sigma$ in terms of L-derivatives, we have a strong error bound in fourth moment that is dimension-independent.
-(See Theorem \ref{strong error}.)
+We demonstrate that under regularity assumptions on $b$ and $\sigma$ in terms of L-derivatives, we have a strong error bound in fourth moment that is dimension-independent: \begin{theorem}[Theorem \ref{strong error}, uniform strong propagation of chaos] Assume \eqref{eq:Int}.
+Suppose that $b, \sigma \in \cM_3( \bR^d \times \cP_2(\bR^d))$.
+Then